aloshraam/luminar-notes/notes.md

               - selector : used to display a component html view in browser, used selector as a tag in html page
               - imports array : contents in import array are used in html page

-- Decorators in Angular : contents along with @ symbol are known as decorators, used provide metadatas(data insdie another data)
+- Decorators in Angular : contents along with `@` symbol are known as decorators, used provide metadatas(data insdie another data)

 - Components : used to display contents in browser
-  - to create angular component : `ng g c component-name` (NO capital letters and spaces, use hyphin)
+  - to create angular component : `ng g c component-name` (NO capital letters and spaces, use hyphin) in terminal

 - Data binding : data sharing withi the component
   - One way binding : Data sharing from one file to another at a time